trychlos/pwix-tabbed/README.md

 `pwix:tabbed` may use `localStorage` to record ...

 Because this is dynamically done on a per dialog basis, and only on the caller request, the package doesn't advertize of this use, relying on the caller own declaration.

+## Issues & help

+In case of support or error, please report your issue request to our [Issues tracker](https://github.com/trychlos/pwix-tabbed/issues).

 ---
 P. Wieser